silnrsi/pysilfont/docs/scripts.md

 If the command line includes

 - -g, then the GID attribute will be present in the glyph element.
-- -s, then the glyph elements will be sorted by PSName attribute (rather than by GID attribute).
+- -s, then the glyph elements will be sorted by public.glyphOrder in lib.plist (rather than by GID attribute).
 - -u, then the UID attribute will include a "U+" prefix

 ---